Position Title: Vice President, U.S. Government Affairs

 - Direct lobbying efforts across a broad range of MFA priorities to achieve desired outcomes for MFA members.

-- Act as staff liaison to MFA substantive policy committees and will regularly present on policy and advocacy developments.
+- Act as staff liaison to MFA substantive policy committees and regularly present on policy and advocacy developments.

 - Actively participate in MFA lobbying activities including Members of Congress and staff outreach, conducting meetings and maintaining relationships with Members of Congress and staff, as well as other outreach on MFA policy priorities.